chestnutKugelblitz/teradici/readme.md

 result=90751230.73378968

 ```
 Another possible case is if stored configuration is not suitable.
-Than, program launch a clean up, do new deployment in the AWS, and then tests itself:
+In this case, program launches a clean up, does new deployment in the AWS, and then tests itself:

 ```bash
 ./bandwidth_tester.py instancetest -r us-east-2 -t t2.micro -T t3.micro